wharton/django-base-theme/README.md

 #### To customize your app's templates:

-If you are customizing the base.html for your own app, create a new directory for your app's templates and have your base.html extend off the main base.html template, like this:
+Create a new directory for your app's templates and have your base.html extend off the main base.html template, like this:

 <pre><code>templates/
      base.html #### main base.html